garysheng/FaceTag/README.md

 ### 1. Build the App

-1. Open `SpecBridge.xcodeproj` in Xcode
+1. Open `FaceTag.xcodeproj` in Xcode
 2. Select your Apple ID under **Signing & Capabilities**
 3. Connect your iPhone and click **Run**